 In the case of LondonlovesBusiness.com, it can be seen that the bulk of readers live in the UK (61.07%), 9.19% of visitors came from Argentina.
 The latter, as one of the main exporters of South America, maintains close economic ties with Great Britain.

 For many British publications, there is a close relationship with the United States (immigration from the UK) and India (immigration to the UK).
 From the United States, the newspaper site is visited in 8% of cases, from India is of 2.66%.
 France closes the list (2.46%).
 It’s the largest neighboring state.

 How to use it

 This knowledge will help to choose the best platform for the publication of the press release.
-In different countries the cost of publishing on similar sites may differ.
+In different countries, the cost of publishing on similar sites may differ.
 Sometimes it makes sense to find an option that is more reasonable in terms of budget.
-Or to analyze which sites are read by a potentially target audience in neighboring countries.
+Or to analyze which sites are read by a potential target audience in neighboring countries.